preetraval45/TRANSFORMERS-FLOWVENTORY/inspection-code-transformers.md

 app = FastAPI()

 origins = [
-    "*" #here put the url of the frontend server.
+    "*" #here put the url of the frontend server before production.
 For now its open to everything ]

 app.add_middleware(